This Instant Pot eggnog recipe is exactly what you want it to be: safe, delicious, and easy. Then add a cup of bourbon and make it truly special.

 - Place trivet in pot, along with 5 cups of water.
 Turn on sauté setting and bring to a boil.

-- Add eggs to blender.
+- Add eggs to the blender.
 Blend until fully broken up into a homogenous mixture, about 15 seconds.
 Add sugar and blend until fully incorporated.
 Finally, add milk, cream, vanilla, nutmeg, and salt.
-Blend for about 30 seconds, until all combined.
+Pulse 10 times (for about 30 seconds) until all are combined.

-- Pour eggnog into a large pyrex dish (1.75 quart).
-Place pyrex dish on top of trivet.
+- Pour eggnog into a large pyrex dish (1.75 quarts).
+Place the pyrex dish on top of the trivet.
 Water should come up about halfway on the sides.
-Whisk eggnog frequently while water comes back up to a boil.
+Whisk eggnog frequently while the water comes back up to a boil.

-- Once the eggnog reaches 150 degrees, switch Instant Pot to “keep warm” setting.
-Continue mixing frequently until the eggnog reaches 160 degrees.
+- Once the eggnog reaches 150ºF degrees, switch Instant Pot to the “keep warm” setting.
+Continue frequently mixing until the eggnog reaches 160ºF degrees.
 Then transfer to an airtight container and chill overnight.